ldynia/git-workshop/readme.md

 # Conclusions
 Together we went through the most essentially skills that you need to have in order to work on a large projects.
 However, I didn't show you everything what Git has to offer.
 I encourage you to explore Git more into deep by checking below resources.

 But for now holding in one hand some brewski and in other hand Git's manual in the shape of pretzel.
-Let's shout out the truth that we discovered that **Git'st GIT!!!**
+Let's shout out the truth that we discovered that **Git ist GIT!!!**

 * [Learn Git](https://www.atlassian.com/git/tutorials)
 * [Git Docs](https://git-scm.com/doc)